Menu

 • Training (i.e. Mental Health First Aid, Celebrate Recovery)

-• Coursework in pursuit of a degree or professional certification is not grant eligible
+• Coursework in pursuit of a degree is not grant eligible

 • Technology or building improvements/fixed assets that support mental health activities